thousandbrainsproject/cla/README.md

 # Thousand Brains Project Contributor License Agreement (CLA)

-This repository is used to manage the Thousand Brains Project Contributor License Agreement (CLA).

 ## Overview

+Thank you for your interest in contributing to the Thousand Brains Project.
+We appreciate and look forward to your contributions.
+In order to participate, we need to confirm how the rights in your contribution will be handled.

-The CLA is a document that you must sign before you can contribute to the Thousand Brains Project.
-It is a legal document that grants the Thousand Brains Project a license to use your contributions.
+Following the practices of other open source communities, the Thousand Brains Project requests that you grant a license to the intellectual property rights in your contributions.

+The Contributor License Agreement (CLA) helps us ensure that the intellectual property embodied within the Thousand Brains Project remains unencumbered for use by the whole community.
+The CLA includes other terms as well and is for your protection as a contributor as well as the protection of the Thousand Brains Project and its users; it does not change your rights to use your contributions for any other purpose.

 ## How to sign the CLA